The BPS decomposition theorem: Cohomological PBW map

 The sum runs over the set of isomorphism classes of non-degenerate faces of $\CU$.
-For a smooth algebraic stack $\mathcal{U}$ satisfying the assumptions in \Cref{para:assumptions-stacks}, we say that $\mathcal{U}$ satisfies the \textit{cohomological integrality theorem} if $ \Psi $ is an isomorphism for any choice of the global equivariant parameter and of chambers $\sigma_{\alpha} \subset F$.
-By \Cref{proposition:smallness_gms}, only special faces contribute to the cohomological integrality map.
+For a smooth algebraic stack $\mathcal{U}$ satisfying the assumptions in \Cref{para:assumptions-stacks}, we say that $\mathcal{U}$ satisfies the \textit{BPS decomposition theorem} if $ \Psi $ is an isomorphism for any choice of the global equivariant parameter and of chambers $\sigma_{\alpha} \subset F$.
+By \Cref{proposition:smallness_gms}, only special faces contribute to the cohomological PBW map.

 Our main theorem \ref{theorem:main_theorem} can be rephrased as follows: